 - Urban Ministries Open Door Clinic: Duke Raleigh has partnered with Urban Ministries since the inception of the Open Door Clinic in 1985.
-The in-kind value of lab services provided to Urban Ministries by Duke Raleigh totaled more than \$1.6 million in FY15 Many Duke Raleigh staff including nursing and physicians have also contributed their time to the Open Door Clinic. - Alliance Medical Ministries: Duke Raleigh has impacted more than 1,000 patients each month through partnership with Alliance Medical Ministries.
-AMM provides working, uninsured patients, ages 18-64 and adult family members with primary care and access to affordable and high quality health care. - The Duke Raleigh Lifestyle and Disease Management Center provides a diabetes education program of two, three-hour classes in both English and Spanish for Alliance patients.
+The in-kind value of lab services provided to Urban Ministries by Duke Raleigh totaled \$1.47 million in FY13.
+Many Duke Raleigh staff including nursing and physicians have also contributed their time to the Open Door Clinic. - Alliance Medical Ministries: Duke Raleigh has impacted more than 1,000 patients each month through partnership with Alliance Medical Ministries.
+AMM provides working, uninsured patients, ages 18-64 and adult family members with primary care and access to affordable and high quality health care.

+The Duke Raleigh Lifestyle and Disease Management Center provides a diabetes education program of two, three-hour classes in both English and Spanish for Alliance patients.
 Through the class, participants learn about how to manage their diabetes as well as healthy cooking and dining options.
-Duke Raleigh staff evaluate three, six and 12-month follow-up data on participants to measure the effectiveness of the program and the participant's diabetes metrics including glucose level, A1C, BMI and weight. - O Project Access: Duke Raleigh provided \$1.3 million of in-kind support in FY15.
-Many of Duke Raleigh's medical staff support this program providing free care to poor, uninsured men, women and children in Wake County.
+Duke Raleigh staff evaluate three, six and 12-month follow-up data on participants to measure the effectiveness of the program and the participant's diabetes metrics including glucose level, A1C, BMI and weight.

+- Project Access: Many of Duke Raleigh's medical staff supports this program providing free care to poor, uninsured men, women and children in Wake County.
 The program runs through the collaboration of community health clinics, hospitals and physicians.
 Patients are referred into the program to be able to access the free medical services. - Wake County Medical Society Community Health Foundation: Duke Raleigh is an active participant in the Wake County Medical Society Community Health Foundation which seeks collaborative ways to address the needs of uninsured and Medicaid patients and includes Capital Care Collaborative, Community Care of NC, and Project Access.
 Duke Raleigh Hospital's Director of Case Management provides leadership as a member of advisory board for the Community Health Foundation. - North Carolina-Virginia Hospital Engagement Network (HEN): Duke Raleigh Hospital is the only hospital in Wake County participating in this initiative through the North Carolina Hospital Association (NCHA) and the Carolinas Center for Medical Excellence (CCME) as a part of the Centers for Medicare & Medicaid Services (CMS) \$1 billion Partnership for Patients Initiative.
 The goal for the partnership is to make meaningful strides in advancing the quality, safety and affordability of health care.
+Ten areas of focus through the HEN are adverse drug events, catheter-associated urinary tract infections, central line-associated blood stream infections, injuries from falls and immobility, obstetrical adverse events, pressure ulcers, surgical site infections, venous thromboembolism, ventilator-associated pneumonia and preventable readmissions.